Dormer Loft Conversion Cost

 In the majority of cases you won't need to apply for planning permission in the UK as dormer loft conversions are considered a Permitted Development.

-There are, however, exceptions to this rule.
+There are, exceptions to this rule.
 For example, if you live in a conservation area, listed building, or the conversion is likely to significantly change the appearance of your property.
 If you do require planning permission, application fees in the UK are usually around £258.

-If you share a wall with a neighbour, you will need a surveyor and a legal professional to create a Party Wall Agreement.
+If you live in a terraced or semi-detached home, it's likely you share a wall with a neighbour.
+If so, you will need a surveyor and a legal professional to create what is known as a Party Wall Agreement.
 Surveyor rates can vary between £150 and £200 per hour with the final cost potentially amounting to around £1,000.

-Types of Dormer Conversions
+Types of Dormer Loft Conversions

 There are several dormer loft conversion ideas, and the one most suited to your property will depend on the type of house (terraced, semi-detached, detached) and your existing roof shape.